Puffer83/GetAndCleanData/README.md

 ============================================================================================
-Before running the program make sure that the file containing code (run_analysis.R) and all .txt files containing original datasets (the list below) are saved in the working directory.
+Before running the program make sure that the file containing code (run_analysis.R) and unzipped data folder 'UCI HAR Dataset' are saved in the working directory.
+The list of files used in analysis.
 * 'features.txt': List of all variables
 * 'activity_labels.txt': Links the numerical activity labels with an activity name
 * 'train/X_train.txt': Training set